On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

 \subsection{Localization}

-Let in this section $A$ be a right coideal subalgebra.
-A technical difficulty, which we address in this section is that in general $A'=\gr(A)$ has in general $A'=\acf[G]$ for a semigroup $G\subset \Z^k$.
-Such a $\Z$-graded right coideal subalgebra may not even be $\N^k$-graded.
-Differently spoken, it does not have to be a free module over the semigroup $G$.
+Let in this section $A$ be a $\Z$-filtered right coideal subalgebra of $U$.
+A technical difficulty, which we address in this section is that $A'=\gr(A)$ has in general $A'^0=A'\cap U^0=\acf[G]$ where $G\subset \Z^k$ is just a semigroup.
+Such a $\Z$-graded right coideal subalgebra $A'$ could be not even $\Z^k$-graded.
+Differently spoken, it is not necessarily a free module over the semigroup $G$.